 What to disclose to support agencies

-Jobcentre’s don’t generally ask whether you’ve got a criminal record when you apply for job seekers allowance or when you use any of the resources provided by the jobcentre.
-Many people see this as a positive and aren’t keen to voluntarily disclose their conviction to any government organisation/department.
+The job centre and other agencies that are trying to help people back into work might ask you whether you’ve got a criminal record.
+Many people see this as a barrier and aren’t keen to voluntarily disclose their conviction to any government organisation/department.

 National organisations specifically helping people with a criminal record

 In addition to what is below, you should view the section of this site that details those organisations that can help with disclosure issues.